-Our employment agreement with Richard Sokolov contemplates that he will be elected to the Board, and the voting trustees who vote the Class B common stock have agreed to elect Richard Sokolov to the Board.
+The voting trustees who vote the Class B common stock have agreed to elect Richard S. Sokolov to the Board.
 The voting trustees have an agreement requiring that each of them vote for each other as Class B director nominees.

 David Simon

 Class B Director Nominee

-Age: 55
+Age: 56

 Director since: 1993

 Other Public Directorships: Klépierre, S.A